nervosnetwork/ckb-auth/docs/litecoin.md

 # ckb-auth litecoin interoperability
-Below uses the address `msv9GiUuCGEaoWzu7YcPDJo8hu5ij3Nzjn` whose coresponding private key is `cSoKeLipWLXgdonv3pxE7XBp37yPVAnFcio3ZfGvsdjSWZa67cFJ`.
+Below uses the address `msv9GiUuCGEaoWzu7YcPDJo8hu5ij3Nzjn` whose corresponding private key is `cSoKeLipWLXgdonv3pxE7XBp37yPVAnFcio3ZfGvsdjSWZa67cFJ`.
 See below on how to import this private key into the wallet.